 Japanese drugstores are full of very random surprises!
 You can find detox masks for the bottom of your feet for instance (yep).
 My feet being fine, I went for a warming lavender eye mask, because why not?

 Well… Kind of, but only because this is very relevant to travellers and wanderlusters like me.
-Don’t worry I am not going to bore you with a description of my favourite eye cream (even though I could absolutely share that with you if you wish!) but I wanted to talk about the ‘must-have’ skincare for any trip – sunscreens!
+Don’t worry I am not going to bore you with a description of my favourite eye cream (even though I could absolutely share that with you if you wish!) but I wanted to talk about the must-have skincare product for any trip – sunscreens!

 They are many benefits to using sunscreen:

-It increase the time you can spend in the sun (still in moderation though)
+Increases the time you can spend in the sun (still in moderation though)

 It is the best anti-ageing solution out there (old-me will thank me one day